Qasr Al Watan (Palace of the Nation) in Abu Dhabi is open to the public. Check below for a Dress Code, Map, Information, Video and great Photographs.

 Qasr Al Watan will open daily 10:00 – 20:00; though I expect that on state occasions it may close.

-Inside there are several restaurants, including gourmet dining, fit for a Sheikh, and fast food.
+Inside there are several restaurants, including Dhiyafat Qasr Al Watan gourmet dining, fit for a Sheikh, also inside is Al Fowala.
+The library has a small cafe Maqha Al Maktaba.
+In the Visitor Centre, Zayed Gate and the main Palace is Legma afast-food style option.
 You can also buy souvenirs from Qasr Al Watan in two shops.
 Toilets are available in several locations, including the visitors’ centre, where a prayer room is available for Muslim visitors.

-There is a dress code for Qasr Al Watan of what can be called ‘smart casual’ with for example long sleeved, long length dresses/skirt for women and long trousers and smart shirt for men, in short – dress appropriately for the Palace of a Head of State.
+There is a dress code for Qasr Al Watan of what can be called ‘smart casual’ with for example long sleeved, long length dresses/skirt for women and long trousers and smart shirt for men, in short – dress appropriately for a casual social visit to the Palace of a Head of State.

 The tour of Qasr Al Watan starts at The Great Hall, the heart of the building.